 Press the two surfaces together and hold them for about 10 or 20 seconds.
 Once the join has dried, you can sand away the excess that has squished out of the join.

 You can also use Clay Mender for larger cracks and holes by adding some of the clay you are using.
 Crush up some dried clay and mix it into the Clay Mender, until you have got a spackle consistency.
-Then you can use the paste to build up layers, letting the layers dry between application.
+Then you can use the paste to build up layers, letting the layers dry between applications.

 The Clay Mender can dry a slightly different color to the piece you have mended.
 Also, glaze will sometimes not stick to the mended area.
 You can fix both of these issues by concealing the patched area with underglaze before glazing.